avdpunks/avdpunks.github.io/_posts/_draft/2022-03-10-Azure Virtual Desktop BCDR and Multi Reg.md

 Locally redundant: means that every file is stored three times within an Azure storage cluster.
 This protects against loss of data due to hardware faults, such as a bad disk drive.

-Zone redundant: means that every file is stored three times across three distinct Azure storage clusters.
+**Zone redundant**: means that every file is stored three times across three distinct Azure storage clusters.
 Just like with locally redundant storage, zone redundancy gives you three copies of each file, however these copies are physically isolated in three distinct storage clusters in different Azure availability zones.

-Geo-redundant: is like locally redundant storage, in that a file is stored three times within an Azure storage cluster in the primary region.
+**Geo-redundant**: is like locally redundant storage, in that a file is stored three times within an Azure storage cluster in the primary region.
 All writes are then asynchronously replicated to a Microsoft-defined secondary region.
 Geo-redundant storage provides 6 copies of your data spread between two Azure regions.
 In the event of a major disaster such as the permanent loss of an Azure region due to a natural disaster or other similar event, Microsoft will perform a failover so that the secondary in effect becomes the primary, serving all operations.
 Since the replication between the primary and secondary regions are asynchronous, in the event of a major disaster, data not yet replicated to the secondary region will be lost.
 You can also perform a manual failover of a geo-redundant storage account.

-Geo-zone redundant: is like zone redundant storage, in that a file is stored three times across three distinct storage clusters in the primary region.
+**Geo-zone redundant**: is like zone redundant storage, in that a file is stored three times across three distinct storage clusters in the primary region.
 All writes are then asynchronously replicated to a Microsoft-defined secondary region.
 The failover process for geo-zone-redundant storage works the same as it does for geo-redundant storage.

 Standard Azure file shares support all four redundancy types, while premium Azure file shares only support locally redundant and zone redundant storage.

-Note: In case you are looking for a way to migrate you file shares to Azure.
+**Note**: In case you are looking for a way to migrate you file shares to Azure.
 Microsoft provides multiple guides to help you move your files into Azure file shares.
 Read more here: https://docs.microsoft.com/en-us/azure/storage/files/storage-files-migration-overview

 Important: Storage redundancy does not replace backups!
 Consider up backup the Azure Files storage to protect your e.g. user profiles.